Guppy16/NNs-and-Deep-Learning/notes/chap3.md

 ### Choosing hyperparemeters

 - Pick the learning rate $\eta$ by monitoring the training cost.
-- Use _early stopping_ to determin the number of epochs
+- Use _early stopping_ to determine the number of epochs
   - However, in the early stages, don't use early stopping, because increased epochs can help monitor regularization performance
   - A good rule of thumb is _no-improvement-in-ten-rule_, i.e. stop if no improvement after 10 epochs.
 This can be made more lenient as other parameters are well adjusted.
   - Other methods exist, which compromise achieving high validation accuracies for not training too long.